 As with many herbal treatments, there's not a whole lot of solid evidence that they do what they're supposed to, but in most cases, as long as they're approved by your doctor, they won't do any harm.
 And since TRT carries significant risks, it's worth a try to avoid that treatment until it's absolutely necessary.

-For more information on "male menopause" and related topics, look over the links on the next page.
+For more information on "male menopause" and related topics, look over the links below.